 A female sitting at the end of a bizarre garden on a spiral landscape.
 All items in the scene are 3D

-Dreams are like a letter from home baked in a pie
+dreams are like a letter from home baked in a pie

 This is how the author and Jungian psychoanalyst Clarissa Pinkola Estés describes dreams.
 Dream-sharing has a central place in many traditions, where dreams are treasured as a valuable source of wisdom and insight.

 Working with dreams in therapy can offer glimpses into our unconscious processes.
-When viewed as as a tool to aid self-awareness dreams can shed light on our hopes, wishes and longings as well as illuminating our underlying feelings, fears and preoccupations.
+When viewed as as a tool to aid self-awareness our dreams can shed light on our hopes, wishes and longings as well as illuminating our underlying feelings, fears and preoccupations.

 Dreams are a rich and frequently overlooked gift to ourselves.
 Attending to our dreams can unlock our creativity and help us find solutions to difficult problems.
 When dreams are shared in a therapeutic group, in addition to personal insights they often bring to light wider social, cultural and existential concerns.
-Dream-sharing groups allow us to tap into the indiviudual, the social and the collective unconscious, learn from the perspectives of others and seek and receive support, insights and containment from the group as a whole.
+Dream-sharing groups allow us to tap into the individual, the social and the collective unconscious, learn from the perspectives of others and seek and receive support, insights and containment from the group as a whole.

 Creative Dreamers is a therapeutic dream-sharing group.
 This group offers a welcoming space for anyone interested in working with their dreams through sharing and dialogue with others.
+The group meets online and sessions are held fortnightly.

 Dream-sharing is a way to connect with others as we explore unconscious material, in the context of our internal world, our social and cultural environment and our relationships with others.
 This can have a range of therapeutic benefits including overcoming feelings of anxiety, loneliness and grief and building greater self-confidence, resourcefulness and sense of belonging.